Table of Contents

 Pause and reflect

-- What are the areas of your life that overwhelm you the most?
+- What are the areas of my life that overwhelm me most?

-- What is one thing that you could do to make God more a part of your daily life?
+- What is one thing that I could do to make God more a part of my daily life?

 [13] But the angel said to him: “Do not be afraid, Zechariah; your prayer has been heard.
 Your wife Elizabeth will bear you a son, and you are to call him John.
 [14] He will be a joy and delight to you, and many will rejoice because of his birth, [16] He will bring back many of the people of Israel to the Lord their God.
 [17] And he will go on before the Lord, in the spirit and power of Elijah, to turn the hearts of the parents to their children and the disobedient to the wisdom of the righteous—to make ready a people prepared for the Lord.”
 Luke 1:5-7,13-14,16-17 NIV

-What inspires me about Zechariah and Elizabeth is their ability to trust God in the midst of a longing unfulfilled.
+Zechariah and Elizabeth understand.
+They also understand how to remain faithful while waiting on God.
 We know they trusted God because they continued to serve God, and God described them as righteous.

 The story of Zechariah and Elizabeth is about the faithfulness of God, and what it means to live by faith.